Waldmensch1/venus.dbus-sma-smartmeter/README.md

 it means that the service is still running or another service is using that bus name.

+Within repo you find a script speedwire_test.py .
+You can run it on your target machine to see whether UDP Broadcast is received.
+The script just listen an print received values on console.
+There is no dependency to VenusOS, means it should run on any Linux box where Python is installed
 #### Restart the script

 If you want to restart the script, for example after changing it, just run the following command: